Ernie Zakri

 Nur Ernie Shahirah binti Zakri (born 23 June 1992) is a Malaysian singer, an actress and a vocal teacher.
-She rose to fame after winning national singing competition, Bintang RTM in 2009.
+She rose to fame after winning the national singing competition Bintang RTM in 2009.
 She won the Best Vocals award at the Anugerah Juara Lagu (AJL 32) in 2018 alongside her duet partner, Syamel Fodzly.
-In addition to singing, she spent two years teaching music at the Bentley Music Academy in Mutiara Damansara, Petaling Jaya.
+She spent two years teaching music at the Bentley Music Academy in Mutiara Damansara, Petaling Jaya.

 Early life

-Ernie was born in Kuala Lumpur, Malaysia, to mother Rafiaah Mohamed and Zakri Ahmad, a drummer.
+Ernie was born in Kuala Lumpur, Malaysia, to Rafiaah Mohamed and Zakri Ahmad, a drummer.
 Through her mother, she is the niece to singers Ziana Zain and Anuar Zain.

 She attended SMK (P) Methodist, Kuala Lumpur before earning her degree in Music from Universiti Teknologi MARA Shah Alam.
-She also holds a Master's degree in Music from University of Malaya.
+She also holds a master's degree in Music from University of Malaya.